gugeyao/gugeyao.github.io/index.md

 ---
 layout: page
-title: Home
+title: "Home"
+permalink: /
 ---

-# Hello!

-Welcome to Geyao Gu’s homepage.
+# Hi, I'm Geyao 👋

+I am a computational/theoretical chemist working on molecular motors, nonequilibrium physics, and data-driven modeling.

-This site is currently under construction.
+This site is under construction.
+Use the navigation bar above to see my CV and research (coming soon).